GreptimeTeam/docs/docs/v0.8/en/faq-and-others/faq.md

 Yes, It's compatible with Grafana.

+GreptimeDB has an official Grafana plugin: [greptimedb-grafana-datasource](https://github.com/GreptimeTeam/greptimedb-grafana-datasource/)

-GreptimeDB supports MySQL and PostgreSQL protocol, so you can use [MySQL or PG grafana plugin](https://grafana.com/docs/grafana/latest/datasources/mysql/) to config GreptimeDB as a datasource.
+GreptimeDB also supports MySQL and PostgreSQL protocol, so you can use [MySQL or PG grafana plugin](https://grafana.com/docs/grafana/latest/datasources/mysql/) to config GreptimeDB as a datasource.
 Then you can use SQL to query the data.

 Also, we are implementing PromQL natively which is frequently used with Grafana.